royapakzad/botometer-python/README.md

 # Botometer Python API

 With this piece of python code, you can extract a user's follwoers and run botometer to figure out whether they show bot-like bahvior or not.
-The original code is from IUNetSci/botometer-python with some additional feature to extract followers from Twitter and only showing the Universal score of that acccount.
+From [IUNetSci/botometer-python](https://github.com/IUNetSci/botometer-python) with some additional feature to extract followers from Twitter and only showing the Universal score of that acccount.

 A Python API for [Botometer by OSoMe](https://osome.iuni.iu.edu).